 One of the things about Lewis is that Lewis is totally opposed to “entertainment” and the idea that the artist has to sell himself to the mass of people, particularly through commercial middle-men.
-This is has had an unfortunate consequence, because a large number of Lewis’ books are entertaining and very readable, but many of them are deliberately rebarbative and are an attack on the audience.
+This has had an unfortunate consequence, because a large number of Lewis’ books are entertaining and very readable, but many of them are deliberately rebarbative and are an attack on the audience.
 The Apes of God is an attack.
-Childermass, for example, which was published in 1928 and is a part of an enormous sort of tetralogy, only three parts of which were written, is attempts to deal in a Heideggerian way—without any of Heidegger’s discourse—with ultimate matters of life and death and purpose.
+The Childermass, for example, which was published in 1928 and is a part of an enormous sort of tetralogy, only three parts of which were written, is attempts to deal in a Heideggerian way—without any of Heidegger’s discourse—with ultimate matters of life and death and purpose.

 Lewis was a great artist, flawed in some ways, but great because he attempted to reach the stars.
 His view of art was almost that it should be a religion for secular, post-modern man.
-He had an enormous amount of energy and he wrote 50 books, he painted at least 200 very large canvases, a significant number of which are in the Tate Gallery and elsewhere and owned by major museums across the world like the Guggenheim, the Peabody Museum and so forth.
+He had an enormous amount of energy, and he wrote fifty books.
+He painted at least two hundred very large canvases, a significant number of which are in the Tate Gallery and elsewhere and owned by major museums across the world like the Guggenheim, the Peabody Museum, and so forth.

-One of the reasons Lewis is less fashionable than the rest of the Gang of Four, as they’re called—namely Yeats, Eliot, and Pound, the men of 1914—is because he has never been forgiven for some of the political discourses that he came out with at particular times.
-Now, this is rather remarkable, because Pound was put in an insane asylum after the Second World War where the poison of alleged treachery to the United States of America by virtue of his allegiance with Mussolinian Italy was virtually burned out of him through [4:00 unintellgible—sounds like Harry B. Duty] shock treatment.
-And Eliot went into the bosom of the Anglo-Catholic Anglican and Tory establishment in this country, despite his American birth.
-And Yeats, of course, more than made his peace but was a part of the new Irish Republican dispensation, the state that became the Irish Republic after de Valera.
-It was the Free State before.
+One of the reasons Lewis is less fashionable than [the rest of] the Gang of Four, as they’re called—namely Yeats, Eliot, and Pound, the men of 1914—is because he has never been forgiven for some of the political discourses that he came out with at particular times.
+Now, this is rather remarkable, because Pound was put in an insane asylum after the Second World War where the poison of alleged treachery to the United States of America by virtue of his allegiance with Mussolinian Italy was virtually burned out of him through a sort of Harry B. Duty shock treatment.
+And Eliot went into the bosom of the Anglo-Catholic, Anglican, and Tory establishment in this country, despite his American birth.
+And Yeats, of course, more than made his peace but was a part of the new Irish Republican dispensation, in the state that became the Irish Republic after de Valera and was the Free State before.
 It’s arguable who was the most Right-wing amongst these particular people.

 Yeats in many ways can’t be seen as a modernist, although he was most alive to Lewis’ talents at certain times partly because of his extraordinary ability satirically.
 Yeats deeply admired that tradition from Swift through to Lewis.
 The canvas is a sort of negative, harsh, critical, and yet poetic discourse in our culture which manifests itself through the savagery of an Evelyn Waugh, through the poetry of the Churchill of many centuries ago who was a member of the Hellfire Club, through Nash’s prose, for example.